Test Prep Insight is reader-supported. When you buy through links on our site, we may earn an affiliate commission. Learn more

 Listening to French being spoken 24/7 for a few weeks is an incredible way to learn the language.
 Total immersion in France costs some serious coin, but it really does work.

-Watch More French YouTube
+Watch More French Content on YouTube

 I know I already mentioned YouTube above for watching French children’s television shows.
 However, beyond TV for kiddies, YouTube can be a great resource for other types of content as well.